-Depending on the market approach, product configuration will be used differently.
+Depending on the how you market your assortment, product configuration will be used differently.
 Some companies will only use it as an internal tool to generate BOMs, and some will use it to support salespersons.
 Some will even use it at the front end, replacing the salesperson and making the configuration process self-service.

 We like to separate between three different market approaches: Product-based, Configuration-based, and Project-based.
-The market approach describes how the company works in the front-end, how it markets, sells, and delivers the product to the customer.
+For each market approach it is critical to align the back-end ways of working and tools to benefit from product configuration.

 The front end is where the company markets, sells, and delivers its products.
 The back end is the company's internal workings and inbound supply chain.